RienNeVaPlus/stencil-reflector/README.md

 ## Install
     npm install stencil-reflector --save-dev

-*...or just copy the decorator from `index.js`, it's just a few lines of code.*
+*...or simply copy the decorator from `index.js`, it's just a few lines of code.*

 ## Example
 **Todo.ts**